As an insurer, we promise to provide our customers with coverage in the future.

 Every year, our employees in various countries send a strong signal underlining their dedication, charitable spirit and sense of solidarity.
 On average, over 5,000 Group employees from more than 20 countries take part.
 This equates to a contribution of over 48,000 working hours to good causes by VIG Group companies.

-The Social Active Day initiative has been extremely well received in the various Group companies, and it goes without saying that our senior managers also do their bit.
+The Social Active Day initiative has been extremely well received in the various Group companies, the range of activities is wide, and it goes without saying that our senior managers also do their bit.